dasaditi/cards/_posts/2019-04-13-ForestCover.markdown

    4. Elevation and Horizontal Distance to Roadways

-Our hypothesis is that the feature selection process later inn this notebook will allow us to determine which of the highly correlated features should be dropped from our feature set, if any.
+Our hypothesis is that the feature selection process later in this notebook will allow us to determine which of the highly correlated features should be dropped from our feature set, if any.

 ```python